-The Covid-19 pandemic and efforts to limit its spread negatively impacted our operations during our fiscal year 2020 and continued to impact us, albeit to a lesser extent, during the first quarter of fiscal year 2021.
+The coronavirus ("Covid-19") pandemic and efforts to limit its spread negatively impacted our operations during our fiscal year 2020 and continued to impact us, albeit to a lesser extent, during the first quarter of fiscal year 2021.
 In California and New York, the states in which we have historically derived a majority of our revenue, mandatory shutdown orders were issued in March 2020.
 In New York, phased re-openings began in June 2020, and all of our New York utility programs have restarted.
 In California, phased re-openings began in May 2020, followed by periods of curtailments as a result of resurgences of Covid-19 cases, and subsequent re-openings.
-As a result, the most significant pandemic related impacts to our business are now occurring in California to our direct install business as re-openings are still in progress.
-In addition, as of May 5, 2021, though some of our work has been suspended, none of our contracts have been cancelled.
+As a result, the most significant pandemic related impacts to the our business occurred in California to our direct install business.
+During the last week of June 2021, our largest program for the Los Angeles Department of Water and Power ("LADWP") resumed, which was our last program suspended due to Covid-19.
+In addition, as of August 4, 2021, none of our contracts have been cancelled due to Covid-19.

-In the Energy segment, we have experienced a negative impact on our direct install programs that serve small businesses as a result of restrictions put in place by governmental authorities that required temporary shutdowns of all "non-essential" businesses which resulted in a significant portion of our direct install work on these programs being suspended for varying periods of time during fiscal year 2020 and continuing in California through our first fiscal quarter of 2021.
+In the Energy segment, we have experienced a negative impact on our direct install programs that serve small businesses as a result of restrictions put in place by governmental authorities that required temporary shutdowns of all "non-essential" businesses which resulted in a significant portion of our direct install work on these programs being suspended for varying periods of time during fiscal year 2020 and continuing in California through our first half of fiscal 2021.
 During non-Covid-19 impacted years, such as fiscal year 2019, we derived approximately 40% of our gross revenue from our direct install programs that serve small businesses and 60% from our other programs.
 Our other programs are either businesses that have been determined to be "essential" by government authorities or have continued to progress during the pandemic.